MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 but those references should be taken to apply to SVCB, HTTPS, and any future SVCB-compatible RR types.

-The SVCB RR has two forms: 1) the "Alias Form" simply delegates operational control for a resource; 2) the "Service Form" binds together configuration information for a service endpoint.
+The SVCB RR has two modes: 1) "AliasMode" simply delegates operational control for a resource; 2) "ServiceMode" binds together configuration information for a service endpoint.
-The Service Form provides additional key=value parameters within each RDATA set.
+ServiceMode provides additional key=value parameters within each RDATA set.

 TO BE REMOVED: If we use this for providing configuration for DNS